 In addition, U.S. government agencies routinely audit and review their contractors' performance on contracts, cost structure, pricing practices and compliance with applicable laws, regulations and standards.
 They also review the adequacy of, and a contractor's compliance with, its internal control systems and policies, including the contractor's purchasing, property, estimating, compensation and management information systems.
 Such audits may result in adjustments to our contract costs, and any costs found to be improperly allocated will not be reimbursed.
 We have recorded contract revenues for the periods presented in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010 and this prospectus supplement based upon costs we expect to realize upon final audit; however, we do not know the outcome of any future audits and adjustments and, if future audit adjustments exceed our estimates, our results of operations could be adversely affected.
-Additionally, we may be required to enter into agreements and subcontracts with third parties, including suppliers, consultants and other third party contractors in order to satisfy our contractual obligations pursuant to our agreement with such third parties.
+Additionally, we may be required to enter into agreements and subcontracts with third parties, including suppliers, consultants and other third party contractors in order to satisfy our contractual obligations pursuant to our agreements with the U.S. government.
+Negotiating and entering into such arrangements can be time-consuming and we may not be able to reach agreement with such third parties.
 Any such agreement also has to be compliant with the terms of our government grants.
 Any delay or inability to enter into such arrangements or entering into such arrangements in a manner that is non-compliant with the terms of our grants, may result in violations of our contracts with the U.S. government.